amac-lfc/amac-lfc.github.io/amac/index.md

 You gather all the information needed to answer big questions

-Q: which users spend the most time on the shopify and why
+Q: which users spend the most time on the shopify and why</br>

-    Method: take the top 90th percentile users in terms of time spend and aggregate there user behavior by activity and compare to the rest of the users
+Method: take the top 90th percentile users in terms of time spend and aggregate there user behavior by activity and compare to the rest of the users</br></br>

-    Results: you see they spend a large amount fo time on photo uploading for there stre because they need to uploade multiple images per item for multiple perspect ives
+Results: you see they spend a large amount fo time on photo uploading for there stre because they need to uploade multiple images per item for multiple perspect ives</br></br>
 Action: improve the Photo upload process by allowing batch uploads.
-Develop predictive models for diffrent research
+Develop predictive models for diffrent research</br></br>
 Create backend and support existing architecture of things like MySQL databases and websight user analytics

+</br></br></br>

-Data Engineers
+Data Engineers </br>
 Develops and constructs architecure like data bases and data tracking tools logisticts and operational research

-Data Analytics
+Data Analytics </br>
 analysis data with descriptive statistics to build models and find isights or patterns in data that could be useful to companies

-Research Scientists/ Data Science Core/ ML engineers

-    Heavy research fosuc with predictive modeling and large scale data prossesing to interprite results of generated models
+Research Scientists/ Data Science Core/ ML engineers</br> Heavy research fosuc with predictive modeling and large scale data prossesing to interprite results of generated models

 ## TOPICS